 To summarise, the Daypak provides great value for money – although it’s not meant for long hikes or the most difficult conditions.
 The low price and stylish design make it an attractive option for short walks or trips into town though.

-Buying a dog saddle bag for your canine friend can be a great way to make him feel more important.
-Many dogs love having a sense of purpose - and not having to carry your pup's treats, water and other items yourself is a bonus!
+Buying a dog saddle bag for your canine friend can provide a number of benefits – as long as the bag is used safely and correctly.
+Not having to carry your pup’s treats, water and other items can make walks more comfortable.
 Saddle bags for dogs can also have a calming effect on some dogs.

 My top recommendation for a dog backpack for hiking is the excellent Ruffwear Approach.
 It’s a durable pack that provides good weight distribution and is comfortable for your dog.
 If you just need a pack for trips into town or short walks, the Outward Hound Denver is a great option.